grssnbchr/categorical-spatial-interpolation/analysis/index.md

 ### Preparations {#preparations-1}

-Because the current CRAN version of `ggplot2` can still not work directly with `sf` objects (no judgement here, but I'm looking forward to when that will possible), I first have to convert the boundaries of Germany and the cities back to ordinary data frames.
-For Germany, this involves `ggplot2`'s `fortify` function, which turns a polygon geometry into a "flat" data frame.
+Because the current CRAN version of `ggplot2` can still not work directly with `sf` objects (no judgement here, but I’m looking forward to when that will possible), I first have to convert the boundaries of Germany and the cities back to ordinary data frames.
+For Germany, this involves `ggplot2`’s `fortify` function, which turns a polygon geometry into a “flat” data frame.

 ``` r
 # Germany needs to be fortified in order to be plotted (for that there